An Android app crashes whenever there’s an unexpected exit caused by an

 An app doesn't need to be running in the foreground for it to crash.
 Any app component, even components like broadcast receivers or content providers that are running in the background, can cause an app to crash.
 These crashes are often confusing for users because they were not actively engaging with your app.

 If your app is experiencing crashes, you can use the guidance in this page to diagnose and fix the problem.

 Detect the problem

-You may not always know that your users are experiencing an inordinate number of crashes with your app.
-If you have already published your app, Android vitals can help make you aware of the problem.
+You may not always know that your users are experiencing crashes when they use your app.
+If you have already published your app, you can use Android vitals to see crash rates for your app.

-Android vitals can help improve your app's performance by alerting you, via the Play Console, when your app is exhibiting excessive crashes.
-Android vitals considers crashes excessive when an app:
+Android vitals can alert you via the Play Console when your app is exhibiting excessive crashes.

 Diagnose the crashes